gsoft-inc/wl-web-configs/packages/eslint-plugin/ADVANCED_USAGE.md

 Each configuration block can be extended individually, or in combination with others, to compose your custom ESLint configuration.

-Here's an example of how to use the typescript configuration block in your .eslintrc.json file:
+Here's an example of how to use the TypeScript configuration block in your .eslintrc.json file:

 ```json
 {